Archdiocese of Zaragoza: Christian period (1118–1318)

 King Alfonso I the Battler of Aragon reconquered the city on 18 December 1118, and named as bishop Pedro de Librana, whose appointment was confirmed by Pope Gelasius II.

 López, in his Historia de Zaragoza, says that Pedro de Librana first resided at the Church of the Pillar, and on 6 January 1119, purified the great mosque, which he dedicated to the Saviour, and there established his episcopal see.
 Hence the controversy which began in 1135, in the episcopate of García Guerra de Majones, between the canons of the Pillar and those of St. Saviour as to the title of cathedral.

-Archdiocese of Saragossa (1318–present)
+Archdiocese of Zaragoza (1318–present)

-In 1318, the See of Saragossa was made metropolitan by a grant of Pope John XXII (14 June), Pedro López de Luna being bishop.
+In 1318, the See of Zaragoza was made metropolitan by a grant of Pope John XXII (14 June), Pedro López de Luna being bishop.

 In the factions which followed upon the death of King Martin I, Archbishop García Fernández de Heredia (1383–1411) was assassinated in 1411 by Antonio de Luna, a partisan of the Count James II of Urgell.

 For more than a century (1458–1577) princes of the royal blood occupied the see: